mstksg/inCode/copy/entries/the-baby-paradox.md

 The proposition `a :~: b` is only inhabited if `a` is equal to `b`, since `Refl` is its only constructor.

+Of course, this whole correspondence assumes we aren't ever touching bottom (things like `undefined` for `let x = x in x`).
+For this exercise, we are working in a total subset of Haskell.

 ## The Baby Paradox

-Now we have enough to express the baby paradox in Haskell.
+Now we have enough.
 Let's parameterize it over a proposition `loves`, where `loves a b` being inhabited means that `a` loves `b`.

 We can express our axiom as a record of propositions in terms of the atoms `loves`, `me`, and `baby`: